aphelion/lenkoepsell.com/_plays/the_golden_flyswatter.md

 title: The Golden Flyswatter
 body_class: play
 description: >
-  A comedic-drama in Two Acts.
-A cast of six actors, two female 4 male.
+  A comedic-drama in two acts.
+A cast of six actors: two female, four male.
 Running time: two hours with fifteen minute intermission.
 plot_summary: >
   Natalie, the play's ingenue, ventures to Los Angeles in search of an acting career where coincidence reunites her with